 During a morning jog, two friends take a detour to explore a mysterious spiral staircase that leads to a trap.

 Sydney had long since accepted Chloe’s need to pause, change course, and explore during their weekly jog together.
-In the beginning, Sydney was annoyed by her friend’s curiosity as she preferred to keep a steady pace, but she grew to love the detours as they added a sense of adventure.
-It wasn’t uncommon for Sydney to jog a bit before she realized Chloe wasn’t by her side, but this time, Chloe put her arm in front of Sydney to stop themselves.
+In the beginning, Sydney was annoyed by her friend’s curiosity as she preferred to keep a steady pace.
+After several exciting detours, she grew to love the deviations as they added a sense of adventure.
+Sydney often found herself jogging alone for brief periods before realizing Chloe wasn’t by her side, but this time, Chloe put her arm in front of Sydney to stop themselves.

 “Look at that,” Chloe said, pointing out toward the woods.